Italsensor/MyIOT/README.md

 $ sudo hwclock -r
 2020-01-28 13:10:26.785306+0100
 ```
-if the returned date are not correct use the -w flag to force the correct date to be written inside the hardware clock module, so:
+if the returned date are not correct use the *hwclock* command with the *-w* flag to force the date to be written inside the hardware clock module, so:

 ```
 $ sudo hwclock -w
 ```

-Now check again the date with the -r option as did above and look if this time the returned date is right or not.
+Now check again the date with the *-r* option as did above and look if the returned date is right or not.

-If the date is not correct this may be due to an incorrect I2C bus behavior so run these commands:
+If the date is not correct this may be due to an incorrect I2C bus configuration/behavior or an hardware issue of the Compute Module or the hardware RTC module.
+To perform some indeep checking run these commands:

 ```
 sudo modprobe -r rtc_ds1307
 sudo i2cdetect 1
 ```

-here bwlow the expected output, press Y to perform the checking:
+press *Y* to run the test:

 ```
 WARNING!
 This program can confuse your I2C bus, cause data loss and worse!